Can Your Identity Be Stolen Through Junk Mail?

 Protecting Yourself and Your Mail From Identity Thieves

-The absolute best way to protect yourself from identity theft is to use a professional ID theft protection service, but there are also some simple steps you can take.
+The best way to protect yourself from mail identity theft is to use a professional ID theft protection service, but there are also some simple steps you can take.
 These include:

 - Getting a locked mailbox for your home

-- Mailing things directly from the local post office
+- Mailing items directly from the local post office

 Stop Receiving Pre-Approved Offers

-It’s probably best to opt-out for five years.
-Why?
-First, you can do it right online in a couple of minutes.
-A permanent opt-out will require that you print and mail a form.
-Second, if you choose the five-year option, you will have the option of getting offers again in the future without having to go through the steps of opting back in.
-The process of doing this is very easy:
+If you choose the five-year option, you will have the option of getting offers again in the future without having to go through the steps of opting back in.

 Stop Receiving Marketing Offers in the Mail